 Others will demand some form of stamp of approval from an accredited oversight committee (meaning you’ll need at least a bachelor’s degree).
 Some only require that you’re actually good at the job.

 That’s what “experience” means in the business world.
 It means you’ve actually done the job at a place that makes money doing it, even if you were an unpaid intern.
 It’s also the only way to get accredited when a workplace demands a certificate or degree.

 Below is a handful of schools to start your exploration and learn about the courses and application requirements that are typical of the programs for the industry.
+[Edit: Tool Removed]

 As seen above, the possible ways to earn money in the music industry are nearly endless.
 That’s great for those of us who either love the industry but aren’t very musical, or perhaps are but don’t want to go the starving artist route.

 There are a lot of paths to the top that aren’t the hard one, and all of these are among them.
 But you will need the right credentials, so check out some of those best music business schools above so you can score a solid music business job and start living the life!